 Curcumin is a component of the Indian spice turmeric (Curcumin longa) which belongs to the family of gingers called the Zingiberaceae.
 Curcumin is one of three curcuminoids present in turmeric, which are responsible for the yellow color of the herb.
 The other two curcuminoids are called demethoxycurcumin and bisdemethoxycurcumin.
 Commercial curcumin contains 77% curcumin, 17% demethoxycurcumin and 3% bisdemethoxycurcumin.

 Curcumin is an orange–yellow crystalline powder that is soluble in ethanol, dimethylsulfoxide, and acetone but insoluble in ether and water.
 It was first isolated by Vogel in 1815.
 In 1870, it was obtained in crystalline form and indentified as 1, 6-heptadiene-3,5-dione-1,7-bis(4-hydroxy-3-methoxyphenyl)-(1E,6E) or diferuloylmethane.
 The compound has a molecular formula of C21H20O6, melts at 183°C and its molecular weight is 368.37 g/mol.

 The biosynthesis of curcumin has been difficult for researchers to determine.
 Two mechanisms were first proposed in 1973 by Roughly and Whiting who described the following pathways:

-The first mechanism involved a chain extension reaction by cinnamic acid and 5 malonyl-CoA molecules that eventually arylized into a curcuminoid.
+- The first suggested that a chain extension reaction by cinnamic acid and 5 malonyl-CoA eventually arylized and formed the curcuminoid.